 Component Assessment Weighting

 Paper 1 Written Exam 50%

-Paper 2 Written Exam 50%
+Paper 2 Onscreen Programming Exam 50%

-Non-Exam Assessment Controlled Assessment (20 hours) 0%

 Successful completion of the course can lead to further study at A-level and subsequently university.

 Computer Science is one of the growth areas for employment in our society.
 It could lead you on to a career in game development, app development or give you the skills to develop the next big social network.
 However, all jobs require you to demonstrate logical thinking and problem solving skills, so the key skills in this course are transferable to a range of different careers.